 “Excuse me, but the word that begins with ’shh’ and ends in ’t’ can’t have an ’ih’ sound in between.
 It can have an ’oo’ or an ’uh’ but no ’ih’.
 I don’t know why, that’s just the way it is.”

 No discussion of word manners in the US would be complete without the “N” word.
 First, it’s important to hear the difference between “nigger” and “nigga”.
 Equally important is the ethnicity of the student using the word and tone of voice.
 Black students in some schools call each other “nigga” the same way “dude” or “bro” might be used.
 I ignore it if the tone is cool.
 It’s rarely okay for a non-black student to use the term.
 Check reactions.

 Black student points to another black student, “He called me the N word.”

 He laughed out loud and the exchange was humorously retold for those who didn’t hear.
 Later, I heard of it being retold for amusement elsewhere in the school.

 Appropriating an insulting term within a group is a time-honored method of taking the power out of it, so this will change over time.
-I have a dream that all people, regardless of the color of their skin, can call each other nigga with equality.
-That some day a student will ask, “Is it true that nigga used to be a bad insult?”
+I have a dream that all people, regardless of the color of their skin, can call each other nigga with full equality.
+That some day a young person will ask, “Is it true that “nigga” came from a really bad insult?”

 “Nigger,” on the other hand means trouble.
 Intervention is called for, especially if the tone is hostile and used by someone who doesn’t identify as black.
-It may rate a referral, as would “faggot” used the same way.
+It would likely rate a referral, as would “faggot” used the same way, though I think the N-word is arguably the worst.
 Those are “fightin’ words.”

 As we know, tone of voice is almost always more important than the words.